Translated by K. Narayanasvami Aiyar

 Om !
 Let there be Peace in me !
 Let there be Peace in my environment !
 Let there be Peace in the forces that act on me !

-Here ends the Varaha Upanishad belonging to the Krishna-Yajur-Veda.
+Here ends the Tejobindu Upanishad, as contained in the Krishna-Yajur-Veda.